We overlook the power of memories in our day-to-day lives. If we learn how to use them, memories can be tools for positive change.

 This system will help you identify the emotional triggers of your Ego.
 You may find that this leads to programming that is part of your belief system.
 Beliefs are learned and often override all other kinds of programming.
 The following exercise will help identify both levels of harmful scripts.
 These are your emotional triggers.

 The use of repetitive questioning is a universal technique that you can use with other inner work processes.
 It is one most often used with the Enneagram Personality Profile.
 Here people will work in pairs.
 But you can do this solo.
 If you do it independently, use a timer, and record your answers in your spiritual journal.

 Repetitive questioning gets below the superficial automatic responses to the core thinking and values.
 Ideally, you work with a partner who asks and times the session.
 You can do this exercise independently, and there are only two basic ground rules for this exercise.
 The first ground rule is to remain non-judgmental.
 The second rule is to maintain total confidentiality.

 We use this repeating question in this exercise.
 With a partner, you sit facing each other.
 Your partner asks, and you answer.
 You jot down a few keywords to help you remember your answer.
 Then your partner asks again.

 You do this for 5 minutes.
 One question for 5 minutes seems like a long time.
 However, once you get started, the time goes quickly.
 Initially, you’ll give superficial answers, but if you keep asking the same question long enough, you’ll pull up some interesting data about your memories and the emotions attached to them.

 - Don’t say things you want the other person to hear.

 - It’s best to work with someone you don’t know well.

 When you use the repeating question on your own, set a timer, be honest.
-Repeat the question out loud, don’t just repeat it in your head.
-You will probably need to do this exercise longer than 5 minutes to get to anything meaningful.
+Repeat the question aloud; don’t just repeat it in your head.
+You will probably need to do this exercise longer than 5 minutes to get anything meaningful.

 A suggested list of repeating questions